How do I set up two-step verification for my Sprout account?

-Once Two-Step Verification is configured, any time you try to log in to Sprout Social on the web or on mobile, you will be prompted for a verification code after you type in your password.
+Once two-step verification is configured, any time you try to log in to Sprout on web or on mobile, you get prompted for a verification code after you type in your password.

-If, for whatever reason, you no longer have access to neither your Google Authenticator app and your backup codes, please contact email@example.com and our team will be happy to assist.
+If, for whatever reason, you no longer have access to neither your Google Authenticator app and your backup codes, contact Sprout Support.